TempoQuestInc/AceCAST-Docs/source/Troubleshooting.rst

 #.
 The install_deps.sh script keeps failing

 Provided below is a list of required library dependencies for AceCAST.
-Please check to see if these libraries have already been installed on your system.Please use the dependency installation script to ensure compatibility with the AceCAST binary executable.
-Further instructions are provided below if needed:
+Please check to see if these libraries have already been installed on your system.
+Please use the dependency installation script to ensure compatibility with the AceCAST binary executable:

-Required Dependencies Overview

 * NVIDIA HPC SDK (formerly PGI) compiler suite which includes NVIDIA-compiled, CUDA-aware OpenMPI build (2020, Version 20.7)
 * HDF5 (Version 1.12.0)